 Jeep Wrangler review

-The new Jeep Wrangler is more usable than ever, but it comes at a price
+The Jeep Wrangler is more usable than ever, but it comes at a price

 There are few automotive icons left with the sort of bloodline that the Jeep Wrangler boasts.
 It traces its roots back to the dark days of the Second World War and the Willy’s Jeep, itself born from the US army’s desire for a capable off-road runabout with rudimentary weather protection and a folding windscreen (making them stackable for easy shipping).
 It has spawned imitators ever since but amazingly after three quarters of a century, the Jeep Wrangler still holds true to the 1940s format.
 Today’s all-new model has a simple boxy body dropped onto a basic chassis.

 The latest Wrangler is nothing like as rudimentary, though, as its modern day prices confirm.
-There are three trim levels and two body styles in the UK – Sahara, Overland and Rubicon in two- or four-door versions.
-Prices start from around £45,000 for the entry-level two-door and climb to nigh-on £50,000 for the four-door, top-spec model.
+There are four trim levels and two body styles in the UK – Sahara, Night Eagle, Overland and Rubicon in two- or four-door versions.
+Prices start from almost £49,000 for the entry-level two-door and climb to just over £51,000 for the four-door, top-spec model.
+There is also the 1941 Limited Edition from around £58,000.

 You get more for your money these days at least, and the latest generation has been subjected to a root and branch overhaul designed primarily to make it easier and more practical to live with.
 Upgrades to the suspension, engine efficiency, safety tech and roof mechanisms have all been part of the programme.